Nandito Ako (song): Film

-A movie with the same title starring Kris Aquino and Phillip Salvador, directed by Jose "Kaka" Balagtas opened in theaters on 12 May 1994.
+A film with the same title starring Kris Aquino and Phillip Salvador, and directed by Jose "Kaka" Balagtas opened in theaters on 12 May 1994.

 Television

-In 2011, David Archuleta recorded a version of the song for the Filipino mini series of the same name, Nandito Ako, where it served as the show's theme song.
+In 2011, David Archuleta recorded a version of the song for the Filipino miniseries of the same name, Nandito Ako, where it served as the show's theme song.

 The programme was the second mini-serye by TV5, and like the first one, Sa Ngalan ng Ina (lit.
 In the Name of the Mother), it was also set to air for only a month.
 The song was later included on Archuleta's fourth studio album titled Forevermore, a covers album of Filipino songs.